-Below is how the secret menu at In-N-Out currently breaks down (in alphabetical order):
+Below is how the secret menu at In-N-Out currently breaks down (by category, in alphabetical order):

 - 1 by 4: If cheese is your thing, order a “1 by 4” burger.
 You’ll get 1 beef patty and 4 slices of American cheese.
 A better name might be “The Binder”.